CenturyLinkCloud/PublicKB/Compliance/Centurylink-HIPAA.md

 *	*Breach Documentation* - Implement procedures to ensure that relevant information concerning the breach is documented and retained for ad hoc review.

 ## Service Audits
-CenturyLink recognizes that some customers may need to conduct on-site audits of how their services are delivered.
-CenturyLink permits annual audits to ensure our customer’s services are aligned with security and policy requirements.
+Lumen recognizes that some customers may need to conduct on-site audits of how their services are delivered.
+Lumen permits annual audits to ensure our customer’s services are aligned with security and policy requirements.
 The customer may perform this service audit or any designated third party auditor(s) who enters into a standard Auditor Access and Confidentiality Agreement.

 ## Characteristics of a Business Associate
 When a covered entity decides to outsource HIPAA compliant hosting to a business associate, they need to look for certain indicators of compliance to ensure due diligence in vetting their service provider.
 Due diligence can help a covered entity prevent a potential data breach resulting in costly fines, as well as damage to reputation and business.